Fixed Cost Definition

 It might well be that after 5 years the landlord will increase the rent to say 3,000 per month.
 The rent is still a fixed cost, it has not varied in the relation to the level of production activity within the business.
 Such a cost is often called a step fixed cost, as it changes in steps over a period of time.

-Is Depreciation a Fixed Cost? – Depreciation can be a fixed cost.
+Depreciation can be a fixed cost.
 For example a machine is purchased for 25,000 and has a 5 year useful life.
 On a straight line basis the depreciation is 25,000 / 5 = 5,000 per year.
 The depreciation is fixed it will not vary with the level of production output.

-Is Advertising a Fixed Cost? – Advertising that does not vary with the level of sales activity is a fixed cost.
+Advertising that does not vary with the level of sales activity is a fixed cost.

-Is Insurance a Fixed Cost? – Insurance is normally a fixed cost.
+Insurance is normally a fixed cost.
 For example, the insurance on a building is a fixed amount per year and does not vary with the level of activity of a business.

 Importance of Fixed Cost Identification